 Be Mindful of Energy Consumption at Home

 There are all kinds of tips you can use, such as installing dimmer switches on your overhead lights.
 This allows you to customize how much light you need and use less energy when the lights are dimmed.
-Also, get into the habit of turning off the lights as you leave a room rather than leaving them on all throughout the house.
+Also, get into the habit of turning off the lights as you leave a room rather than leaving them all throughout the house (you can read here more ways to lower electric bills in the winter).

 Rather than cranking up the air conditioner in the summer or the furnace in the winter, make sure that windows and doors are properly sealed without leaks and install ceiling fans to better circulate the air.
 Hanging curtains or blinds will also help with temperature control.